Tarbaj

-Tarbaj is a small town and Sub-County in Kenya's Wajir County.
+Tarbaj town is the headquarters of the larger Tarbaj constituency and one of the Sub-Counties in Kenya's Wajir County.

 History

 Tarbaj is a small remote uncultivated desert town in the Wajir County of Kenya, located near the Somali border.
 However, in recent times, the town has increasingly developed into a resource hub of online learning as a gap of education in Africa.